M66B/FairEmail/docs/FAQ-fr-rCA.md

 <br />

 <a name="faq12"></a>
-**(12) Comment fonctionne le chiffrement/déchiffrement ?**
+**(12) How does encryption/decryption work?**

-La communication avec les serveurs de messagerie est toujours chiffrée, à moins que vous ne l'ayez explicitement désactivée.
-Cette question concerne le chiffrement de bout en bout optionnel avec PGP ou S/MIME.
+Communication with email servers is always encrypted, unless you explicitly turned this off.
+This question is about optional end-to-end encryption with PGP or S/MIME.
 The sender and recipient should first agree on this and exchange signed messages to transfer their public key to be able to send encrypted messages.

-*Général*
+*General*

-Veuillez [voir ici](https://en.wikipedia.org/wiki/Public-key_cryptography) comment fonctionne le chiffrement de clé publique/privée.
+Please [see here](https://en.wikipedia.org/wiki/Public-key_cryptography) about how public/private key encryption works.

-Chiffrement en bref :
+Encryption in short:

 * Les messages **sortants** sont chiffrés avec la **clé publique** du destinataire
 * Les messages **entrants** sont déchiffrés avec la **clé privée** du destinataire

-Signature en bref :
+Signing in short:

 * Les messages **sortants** sont signés avec la **clé privée** de l'expéditeur
 * Les messages **entrants** sont vérifiés avec la **clé publique** de l'expéditeur

-Pour signer/chiffrer un message, il suffit de sélectionner la méthode appropriée dans la boîte de dialogue d'envoi.
-Vous pouvez toujours ouvrir la boîte de dialogue d'envoi en utilisant le menu déroulant symbolisé par trois points dans le cas où vous avez sélectionné *Ne plus afficher* avant.
+To sign/encrypt a message, just select the appropriate method in the send dialog.
+You can always open the send dialog using the three-dots overflow menu in case you selected *Don't show again* before.

 To verify a signature or to decrypt a received message, open the message and just tap the gesture or padlock icon just below the message action bar.